 The PCHF rule requires documents to be retained for at least 2 years.
-Organizations seeking FSMA compliance should ensure that documented information complies with §117.305 and §117.315.
+Organizations seeking FSMA compliance shall ensure that documented information complies with §117.305 and §117.315.

-- The specific records requirements of the PCHF Rule cover: - o Monitoring records for all preventive controls - Corrective action records - Verification records, when required - Validation - Verification of monitoring and corrective action - Calibration of monitoring and verification instruments - Product testing - o Environmental monitoring - Records reviews - o Reanalysis of the Food Safety Plan - Supply-chain program and supporting documentation - Training records, as appropriate - Each record of the Food Safety Plan should include the following information: - Name of record - o Name and location of facility - o Date and, when appropriate, time of activity documented - o Actual measurement or observation taken as applicable - Product identification, if applicable - o Signature or initials of the person performing the monitoring activities - o Signature or initials of the person reviewing the record and date of the review - Records required by the PCHF Rule are retained at the plant or facility for at least 2 years after the date they were prepared.
+- The specific records requirements of the PCHF Rule cover: - Monitoring records for all preventive controls - Corrective action records - Verification records, when required - Validation - Verification of monitoring and corrective action - Calibration of monitoring and verification instruments - Product testing

+- Environmental monitoring - Records reviews - Reanalysis of the Food Safety Plan - Supply-chain program and supporting documentation - Training records, as appropriate - Each record of the Food Safety Plan shall include the following information: - Name of record - Name and location of the facility - Date and, when appropriate, time of activity documented - Actual measurement or observation taken as applicable - Product identification, if applicable - Signature or initials of the person performing the monitoring activities - Signature or initials of the person reviewing the record and date of the review - Records required by the PCHF Rule are retained at the plant or facility for at least 2 years after the date they were prepared.

-6 SUBPART G - SUPPLY CHAIN PROGRAM
+6. SUBPART G: SUPPLY CHAIN PROGRAM

-An important subpart of the PCHF is the requirement to control hazards through a Supply Chain Program which is described in Subpart G.
+An important subpart of the PCHF is the requirement to control hazards through a Supply Chain Program, which is described in Subpart G.

-When a party in the food chain, other than the manufacturer, is responsible for controlling a hazard, a supply chain preventive control must be implemented to provide evidence of how and where the hazard is being controlled.
+When a party in the supply chain, other than the manufacturer, is responsible for controlling a hazard, a supply chain preventive control must be implemented to provide evidence of how and where in the chain of suppliers the hazard is being controlled.